williamyang1991/GP-UNIT/data_preparation/readme.md

 > For each domain X, we first calculate the mean style feature S_X of the images in X from **synImageNet291**.
 The style feature is defined as the channel-wise mean of the conv5_2 feature of pre-trained VGG.
-Then, we apply HTC to ImageNet to detect and crop the object regions in the domain X. Small objects are filtered.
+Then, we apply HTC to detect and crop the object regions in the domain X of ImageNet.
+Small objects are filtered.
 The remaining images are ranked based on the similarity between their style features and S_X .
 We finally select the top 800 images to eliminate outliers, with 600 images for training and 50 images for testing.